cisagov/ScubaGear/docs/configuration/scubaconfigapp.md

 - The UI does not support YAML anchors or aliases at this time.
 Use `-Online` parameter to help build exclusions
 - The UI does not support JSON export at this time.
 - The `-Online` parameter does not support using a service principal at this time when running the UI; it must be interactive.
 A service principal can be configured within the UI (see Advanced Section) and will be used to ScubaGear within UI.
-- If no baselines are showing after selecting productnames, it could be a communication issue to the github repo.
+- If no baselines are showing after selecting product names, it could be a communication issue with the GitHub repository.
 Change `PullOnlineBaselines` to `false` within the `ScubaConfigApp_Control_en-US.json` app configuration file

 ### Run ScubaGear and Report Summary Notes